tfwillems/HipSTR/README.md

-PDP       | Fractional reads supporting each haploid genotype GLDIFF    | Difference in likelihood between the reported and next best genotypes DSNP      | Total number of reads with SNP information DFILT     | Number of reads filtered due to various issues DSTUTTER  | Number of reads with a stutter indel in the STR region DFLANKINDEL | Number of reads with an indel in the regions flanking the STR ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment
+PDP       | Fractional reads supporting each haploid genotype GLDIFF    | Difference in likelihood between the reported and next best genotypes DSNP      | Total number of reads with SNP information DSTUTTER  | Number of reads with a stutter indel in the STR region DFLANKINDEL | Number of reads with an indel in the regions flanking the STR ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment